ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 to it).
 Each commitment transaction also has the `to_local` and `to_remote` outputs which pay the respective parties their current channel balance.
-Both Alice and Bob have the ability to sign their own commitment transaction at any time and broadcasting it to the Bitcoin network.
+Both Alice and Bob have the ability to sign their own commitment transaction at any time and broadcast it to the Bitcoin network.
 This would be a force close.

 For the sake of making the next few diagrams in this article a bit simpler, I am going to ignore the funding transaction along with the `to_local` and